DevSecTop/TF-via-PR/README.md

 jobs:
   terraform:
-    uses: devsectop/tf-via-pr/.github/workflows/tf.yml@main
+    uses: devsectop/tf-via-pr/.github/workflows/tf.yml@v5
     secrets:
       env_vars: |
         AWS_ACCESS_KEY_ID=${{ secrets.AWS_ACCESS_KEY_ID }}
         AWS_SECRET_ACCESS_KEY=${{ secrets.AWS_SECRET_ACCESS_KEY }}
 ```

+> [!NOTE]
+>
-- The `@main` suffix can be replaced with a specific release tag/SHA to pin your workflow to that version: hardening your CI/CD pipeline security against supply chain attacks.
+> - Pin your workflow version to a specific release tag or SHA to harden your CI/CD pipeline security against supply chain attacks.
-- The optional `env_vars` input lets you pass in environment variables as key-value pairs while masking sensitive values from logs.
+> - The optional `env_vars` input lets you pass in environment variables as key-value pairs while masking sensitive values from logs.
-  - Each entry must be on a new line and separated by an equals sign (`=`).
+>   - Each entry must be on a new line and separated by an equals sign (`=`).

 ### Examples